metamorph-inc/cpython/Doc/install/index.rst

    about Python and aren't about to learn the language just in order to install and maintain it for their users, i.e. system administrators.
-   Thus, I have to be sure to explain the basics at some point: sys.path and PYTHONPATH at least.
-Should probably give pointers to other docs on "import site", PYTHONSTARTUP, PYTHONHOME, etc.
+   Thus, I have to be sure to explain the basics at some point: sys.path and OMPYTHONPATH at least.
+Should probably give pointers to other docs on "import site", OMPYTHONSTARTUP, OMPYTHONHOME, etc.

    Finally, it might be useful to include all the material from my "Care and Feeding of a Python Installation" talk in here somewhere.
 Yow!